Evangeline vs. the Machine

 Evangeline vs. the Machine is the eighth studio album by American country music singer Eric Church.
-Released on May 2, 2025, the album was preceded by the single "Hands of Time" released on March 20, 2025, with the album's second single, "Johnny", being released on September 12, 2025.
+Released on May 2, 2025, the album was preceded by the single "Hands of Time" released on March 20, 2025.

 "Clap Hands" was originally written and recorded by Tom Waits off his 1985 album, Rain Dogs.

 Background and promotion

 Following the release of Church's triple album, Heart & Soul, Church took a hiatus from making music, having one of his only mainstream appearances following the album being his feature on Morgan Wallen's "Man Made a Bar" which topped the Country Airplay charts and peaked at 15 on the Billboard Hot 100.
 In October 2024, Church released a promotional single entitled "Darkest Hour (Helene Edit)", his first solo performance in three years.
 He had already written the song before Hurricane Helene and intended to release it in 2025, but because the lyrics fit with the serious damage the storm caused to his home state of North Carolina, and the efforts to help, Church said it "didn't feel right to wait with this song."
 Church helped directly with the recovery and promised all publishing royalties would go to help the state.
 Church and Luke Combs put together the "Concert for Carolina" on October 26, 2024, at Bank of America Stadium in Charlotte, North Carolina, which raised over $24 million for Hurricane Helene relief.
 Church performed the song at the 58th Annual Country Music Association Awards.